 - Make yourself familiar with the Avalanche Canada website.
 In particular, please check the latest Bulletin for our region, the Kootenay Boundary.

-- You will find several good resources on the “Learn” tab of the AvCan website, particularly the Online Avalanche Tutorial.
+- You will find several good resources on the “Learn” tab of the AvCan website, particularly Avy Savvy.
 This gives a detailed look at everything covered in AST2.
 Please spend at least an hour+ studying this resource.
 You could spend up to several hours.
 Any time invested in pre-course learning will enhance your experience when you show up for your AST2 Course.

 - All students are required to sign a waiver at the beginning of day one of the course.
 You can review a copy of the Waiver under Student Resources.